 Since orbital dynamics depends on the wavevector, oscillation of the orbital moment carried by a wavepacket decays due to dephasing between different momentum components, similar to spin dephasing in STT~\cite{Slonczewski1996,Ralph2007SpinTT}.
 Consider a Gaussian wavepacket centered around $\mathbf{k}_0\parallel\hat{x}$ and wavevector spread $\Delta k$.
 The orbital moment dephases over the time interval

 where $v_g$ is the group velocity.
-Since the wavepacket width is $\Delta x=\Delta k^{-1}=v_g\Delta t$, we conclude that the components of orbital moment orthogonal to the direction of propagation decay over the packet width.
+Since the wavepacket width is $\Delta x=\Delta k^{-1}=v_g\Delta t$, the components of orbital moment orthogonal to the direction of propagation decay over the packet width.

-To elucidate the underlying microscopic mechanisms, we consider an electron with orbital moment $L_z=\hbar$ initially localized on site 1, Fig.~\ref{fig:STO}(a).
+To elucidate the underlying microscopic mechanism, we consider an electron with orbital moment $L_z=\hbar$ initially localized on site 1, Fig.~\ref{fig:STO}(a).
 Based on the above analysis, orbital moment is expected to decay as the wavefunction spreads over the wave packet width, in this case a single lattice spacing.
 Indeed, because of the orbital selectivity of hopping, orbital component $d_{xz}$ flows to sites $2$ and $4$ along the x-axis, while orbital component $d_{yz}$ flows to sites $3$ and $5$ along the y-axis.
-The same orbital selectivity prevents reconstruction of the finite-$L_z$ orbital state by mixing between $d_{xz}$ and $d_{yz}$ along the diagonal, as shown for site 6 in Fig.~\ref{fig:STO}(a).
-We conclude that a single electron hop along one of the principal axes quenches orbital moment normal to this axis, on the time scale $\Delta t\sim \hbar/V\sim 10^{-15}$~s.
-We note that the possibility to transport $L_z$ in the xy plane by a wave packet with $k_x=\pm k_y$ is illusory, since the components $d_{xz}$ and $d_{yz}$ of the wave packet propagate in orthogonal directions along the $x$- and $y$-axes, respectively.
+The same orbital selectivity prevents reconstruction of the finite-$L_z$ orbital state by mixing between $d_{xz}$ and $d_{yz}$ along the diagonal, as shown in Fig.~\ref{fig:STO}(a) for site 6.
+Thus, a single electron hop along one of the principal axes quenches orbital moment normal to this axis, on the time scale $\Delta t\sim \hbar/V\sim 10^{-15}$~s.
+The possibility to transport $L_z$ in the xy plane by a wave packet with $k_x=\pm k_y$ is illusory, since the components $d_{xz}$ and $d_{yz}$ of the wave packet propagate in orthogonal directions along the $x$- and $y$-axes, respectively.

-We confirm the identified symmetry constraints for a system with a different symmetry, a triangular 2d lattice which approximates a single $\{111\}$ fcc plane or $(0001)$ hcp plane in transition metals studied in the context of OHE~\cite{PhysRevLett.102.016601,PhysRevB.98.214405,Lee2021-sf,PhysRevResearch.4.033037,PhysRevB.107.134423,Hayashi2023-rg}.
-The hexagonal symmetry of the crystal field does not quench the normal component of angular momentum of d-electrons, providing a close approximation for the axial rotational symmetry which according to Eq.~(\ref{eq:Tz}) allows its conservation.
+We now demonstrate similar symmetry constraints on orbital moment dynamics for a system with a completely different symmetry, a triangular 2d lattice which approximates a single $\{111\}$ fcc plane or $(0001)$ hcp plane in transition metals studied in the context of OHE~\cite{PhysRevLett.102.016601,PhysRevB.98.214405,Lee2021-sf,PhysRevResearch.4.033037,PhysRevB.107.134423,Hayashi2023-rg}.
+The hexagonal symmetry of the crystal field of triangular lattice does not quench the normal component of angular momentum of d-electrons, providing a close approximation for the axial rotational symmetry which according to Eq.~(\ref{eq:Tz}) allows its conservation.